Tips to Save Time with Project Management Templates

 - Project status summary.
 This is space for a project progress report to stakeholders.
 You should include the features shown below:

-- Key accomplishments: in this space, you can highlight deliverables, completion of milestones, and action items.
+- Key accomplishments: In this space, you can highlight deliverables, completion of milestones, and action items.

 - Finished work: action items that have been finished